 Training will regularly be provided to teaching and support staff.
-The headteachers/executive leaders and the SENCOs will continuously monitor to identify any staff in their school who have specific training needs and will incorporate this into the school's plan for continuous professional development.
+The headteacher and the SENCO will continuously monitor to identify any staff in their school who have specific training needs and will incorporate this into the school's plan for continuous professional development.

-SENCos across the Trust will meet half termly on MAT Monday's to:
+SENDCos across the Trust will meet to:

 - share good practice

 - review policy and procedures

-- identify cross trust training needs
+- · identify cross trust training needs

 - compare data and provision across the four areas of need

-Schools will deliver specific CPD around SEND within regular briefings, as well as staff meetings and Inset sessions.
+Schools will deliver specific CPD around SEND within regular staff meetings and INSET sessions.